jeffreyjose07/interviewbit/README.md

 # interviewbit
-everycode that i do at interviewbit but first i will have to add main function and other supplementary functions
+everycode that i do at interviewbit but it can't be compiled in a C++ Compiler without adding the main function